The Principal Dev – Masterclass for Tech Leads

 Translations

 UniGetUI translations are maintained directly in this repository.
-All supported languages are kept at 100% completion with AI instead of shipping partial translations.
-If you spot a mistake or want to improve a translation, please open a GitHub issue or submit a pull request.
+For the current language list, completion status, and per-language contributor attributions, see TRANSLATION.md.
+If you spot a translation issue or want to improve a locale, please open an issue or submit a pull request.

 Screenshots